girirajhira/Giraphics/README.md

 https://github.com/tghira16/GiraFix/blob/master/Examples
-Giraphics is static graphics library intended for creating plots and animations.
+Giraphics is graphing and animation library designed to fast and simple to use.
+The library is inspired by [https://github.com/3b1b]'s [main]
 ## Examples
 Sample Graph